-- 1. The Employer shall pay all authorized legitimate expenses incurred by the employee in the service of the Employer. - Employees making their personal automobiles available for use at the authorization of the Employer shall be reimbursed for all business miles at the IRS rate less 15 cents per mile. (a) Each employee being reimbursed under Section 2 shall provide the minimum automobile liability, personal injury protection and uninsured/underinsured motorist coverage as required by the State of Colorado.
+- 1. The Employer shall pay all authorized legitimate expenses incurred by the employee in the service of the Employer. - 2.
+Employees making their personal automobiles available for use at the authorization of the Employer shall be reimbursed for all business miles at the IRS rate less 15 cents per mile. - (a) Each employee being reimbursed under Section 2 shall provide the minimum automobile liability, personal injury protection and uninsured/underinsured motorist coverage as required by the State of Colorado.
 The Employer shall receive in a timely manner proof of insurance coverage and shall be notified immediately by the employee if the employee becomes uninsured. - 3.
 Necessary working equipment shall be provided by the Employer who shall be the sole judge of need for the equipment. - 4.
-Electricians and machinists shall be compensated for the loss or damage to personal tools used on the job, provided the need for such tools and the adequacy of the tools are discussed

-- with the maintenance manager before they are brought into the workplace and the loss was not a result of carelessness in their security or abuse. - 5.
-Effective the later of ratification or July 1, 2016, where free parking is not made available by the Company, employees who are required by the Company to make their personal automobile available for work shall pay half of the monthly parking rate charged to other employees at such location.
+Electricians and machinists shall be compensated for the loss or damage to personal tools used on the job, provided the need for such tools and the adequacy of the tools are discussed with the maintenance manager before they are brought into the workplace and the loss was not a result of carelessness in their security or abuse. - 5.
+Where free parking is not made available by the Company, employees who are required by the Company to make their personal automobile available for work shall pay half of the monthly parking rate charged to other employees at such location. - 6.
+The Employer will reimburse up to \$50 per month for employees required by management to have a cell phone.